From Luke's diary

 She had just been promoted as a secret services agent, when the fallen airplane was discovered.

-Everything seemed to be going according to Misty's plan, they found out all they need and could proceed with arresting the foreigner spies, but then the unexpected happened.
+Everything seemed to be going according to Misty's plan, they found out all they needed and could proceed with arresting the foreign spies, but then the unexpected happened.

 On the one hand I was relieved, her job had been so dangerous for months and she had been removed from that position before getting injured, or worse.
 Yet, I could fully understand her frustration as well.
 Her job was fundamental to maintain the stability of our country, she gave her best for months and that wasn't enough.
 Everyone would have been humiliated in such a situation, and I and the girls did our best to try to cheer her up a bit.